Matt Holmes

 “I sort of gaffer taped lots of different pieces of advice together from various different sources.”

-That phrase is the entire diagnosis.
-A smart founder with good instincts, drowning in other people’s frameworks, none of which were designed for his specific business.
+Matt’s a smart guy with good instincts, drowning in other people’s frameworks, none of which were designed for his specific business.
 And the more he consumed, the worse it got.

 “I was just getting bombarded with all this stuff.
 I should do this, do this, do this, do this.
 And I said, how am I ever gonna sleep?
 I need to be a vampire, because there’s always so much stuff to do.”

-The absence of a plan didn’t just create confusion.
+The absence of a perspective and a plan didn’t just create confusion.
 It created guilt.
-When you can’t tell which work matters, everything feels urgent, and you can never feel like you’ve done enough.
+When you can’t tell what matters, everything feels urgent, and you never feel like you’ve done enough.

 Building for the family while missing the family